 What are Forward Points?

-Forward points are basis points that are added or subtracted to the spot rate, which is the price quote of a commodity.
+Forward points are basis points that are added or subtracted to the spot rate, which is the market price quote of a commodity.
 If an investor was interested in purchasing a particular commodity, he or she would purchase it at the price it is quoted at the time of purchase.
-The price is the spot rate.
+If an investor wishes to purchase it in the future, he or she would purchase it at the forward rate which is the spot rate plus or minus the forward points.

 Forward currency contracts tend to be quoted in forward points which are estimated with predominant interest rates of the two currencies and with the consideration of the contract length.

 Also, forward points are added to or subtracted from the present spot rate of a commodity or a pair of currencies to derive an estimate for a forward rate on a specified future date.
-The addition of forward points to a spot rate is known as a forward premium and the opposite is true.
-The subtraction of forward points to a spot rate is known as a forward discount.
+The addition of forward points to a spot rate is known as a forward premium the subtraction of forward points to a spot rate is known as a forward discount.

 When it comes to currency trading, the currency with a higher yield tends to have negative points, whereas the currency with a lower yield tends to have positive points.

 The concept behind the phenomenon is that lower-yielding currencies are more expensive than they would be in a forward market, and higher-yielding currencies are likely to be less expensive in a forward market.
-In instances where this may not be the case, an arbitrage may occur.
+In instances where this may not be the case, an arbitrage opportunity exists.

 - Forward points are basis points that are added or subtracted to the spot rate which is the price quote of a commodity.